AK-Homberger/D1Mini-GasCounter/README.md

 A more detailled connection diagram will follow soon.

 # Software
-The Arduino IDE has to be installed an the ESP8266 Board URL "https://arduino.esp8266.com/stable/package_esp8266com_index.json" has to be included in the preferences.
+The Arduino IDE has to be installed and the ESP8266 Board URL "https://arduino.esp8266.com/stable/package_esp8266com_index.json" has to be included in the preferences.

 Two additional libraries have to be installed with the library manager in the Arduino IDE: